samplx/samplx-argv-parser/Readme.md

 --help`, and with values to get help for specific topics, e.g.
 `mything --help bisect`.

+### `opt.groupName`

+Generates a sub-title in help message.
+Only define this on the first option in the option group.

+### `opt.allowOverride`

+When `true`, allows an option which defines a value to override an earlier option.

+### `opt.allowMultiple`

+When `true`, allows multiple options.
+If option defines a value, an `Array` of the values is used to keep all of the values defined.

 ## Argument result

 Argument result objects are produced when calling `args.parse` to